Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 I mentioned earlier that my mentor and I had never worked with the Bokeh library before.
 For testing to be meaningful, we needed to know what could be tested, and to know what could be tested, we needed to understand the experience of using Bokeh.
-The first step was to install the Bokeh tool and follow the [user guide](https://docs.bokeh.org/en/latest/docs/user_guide.html) to get a sense for what the existing flow was.
+The first step was to install Bokeh and follow the [user guide](https://docs.bokeh.org/en/latest/docs/user_guide.html) to get a sense for what the existing flow was.
 This was my first task: using Bokeh.
 On spending my first week completing the tutorial, I felt confident enough with my usage of